GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Visualization Interface

 \subsection{Implementation}

-\name\ is a web-based, open-source visualization tool that can be easily accessed via a web browser without any installation. \name\ includes pre-trained GNN models and interactive visualizations of these models.
+\name\ includes pre-trained GNN models and interactive visualizations of these models.
 The \textbf{GNN models} are pre-trained in Python using Pytorch Geometric~\cite{pyg}, covering various graph datasets, tasks, and GNN variants.
 These pre-trained GNN models are then exported into ONNX format.
 The \textbf{visualization} is implemented in TypeScript using React and D3.js~\cite{d3}.
-The pre-trained GNN models are loaded and run in real-time in the user's web browser using the ONNX Web Runtime~\cite{onnxruntime}, which enables easy access to GNN models without any further installation.
-The source code and a web demo are available at \url{https://Visual-Intelligence-UMN.github.io/GNN-101}.
+The pre-trained GNN models are loaded in the user's web browser using the ONNX Web Runtime~\cite{onnxruntime}, which enables \harry{real-time graph editing and inference computation}. \harry{The current version of GNN101 supports a wide range of customizations, including adaptation to new GNN models with varying weight dimensions and neural network architectures.
+The source code, documentation for running and extending the system, and a web-based demo are available at \url{https://github.com/Visual-Intelligence-UMN/GNN-101}. }